Week 6. Electronics design¶

 To display the collected data to the user, I used an I2C LCD Display.

-The LCD is connected to the microcontroller using the I2C communication protocol, which requires only two wires: SDA and SCL.
-This approach helps save microcontroller pins and simplifies the wiring.
+The LCD display is connected to the microcontroller using the I2C communication protocol, which requires only two wires: SDA and SCL.
+This approach saves microcontroller pins and simplifies the connections.

 The system also includes 12V LED strip lights that will be used for lighting control.

 After finishing the schematic design, the next step was assigning footprints to all the components.
-The footprint defines how each component will be physically placed and soldered onto the PCB.
+The footprint defines how each component should be physically placed and soldered onto the PCB.

-Once the footprints were assigned, I moved to the PCB design stage in KiCad.
-During this stage, I carefully placed the components on the board so that the connections would remain short and well organized.
+After assigning the footprints, I moved to the PCB design stage in KiCad.
+During this stage, I placed the components in a way that kept the connections as short and organized as possible.
 Proper component placement is important because it simplifies routing and improves the overall reliability of the circuit.

 After positioning the components, I routed all the electrical traces between them.
-I tried to keep the traces as short and organized as possible while avoiding unnecessary crossings.
-In addition, I added a ground plane connected to GND, which helps reduce electrical noise and improves the stability of the system.
+I tried to keep them as short and organized as possible while avoiding unnecessary crossings.
+During the PCB design, a full ground plane was used, which helps reduce electrical noise and improve the overall stability of the system.
+In addition, the Edge Cuts layer was added to define the board outline and cutting boundaries.
+Mounting holes with a diameter of 3.2 mm were also included so that the board can be securely fixed to a surface or structure in the future.

 These pins are brought out to connectors, which will make it easier to add new modules without redesigning the entire board.
 This approach makes the system more flexible and modular, allowing future integration of additional sensors such as motion sensors, gas sensors, or other environmental monitoring devices.